SimulatorMotorController/SMC3/README.md

 (An alternate approach would be to switch the PWM between inputs as direction changes) An example H-Bridge that uses this mode is the cheap 43A IBT-2 found on ebay.

+## MODE3: Support for Adafruit Motor Controller Shield v1
+This mode requires importing the Adafruit library, and uses the library exclusively for setting speed and rotation of the motors.

 ## Software Setup

 - As the SMC3 is an Arduino motor controller the first thing you need to do is get the software onto your "Arduino UNO R3".